nicodel/tasky/README.md

 # Description

-Cozy Template is a template project to start quickly your own application.
-Just fork it and code while focusing only on your features !

-Do you feel lost?
-No problem, check out our tutorial to get your started: http://cozy.io/hack/getting-started/
+Tasky is a simple task manager based on tagging.
+The interface is very reactive and straightforward.
+Tagging makes task filtering super easy.
+Tasky can be installed on your own server or on your desktop.
+You decide the way you want to use it!

+# Install

+    npm install cozy-tasky -g

 # Run

+    tasky

+# Hack

 Clone this repository, install dependencies and run server (it requires Node.js and Coffee-script)

     npm install -g coffee-script
-    git clone git://github.com/mycozycloud/cozy-template.git
+    git clone git://github.com/cozy-labs/cozy-tasky.git
     cd cozy-template
     npm install
     coffee server